mohsensadr/mohsensadr.github.io/index.md

         <h2>About Me</h2>
         <p> My name is Mohsen.
 I am an applied mathematician with experience in data-driven/statistical modeling, Monte Carlo methods, density estimation, particle method, variance reduction, and optimal transport, with applications in rarefied gas and plasma dynamics as well as generative AI.</p>

-             <p> Since July of 2023, I have been working on the optimal transport problem as a researcher at ETH, the Paul Scherrer Institute, in Switzerland.
-Here, I am also involved in upgrading <a href="https://gitlab.psi.ch/OPAL">OPAL</a>  (Object Oriented Particle Accelerator Library) to be exa-scalable and portable for simulating particle accelerators.
-In Dec.
+             <p> I am currently a Research Affiliate at MIT.
+During 2023-2025, I worked on the optimal transport problem as a researcher at ETH, the Paul Scherrer Institute, in Switzerland.
+There, in collaboration with <strong>Dr. Andreas Adelmann</strong> and hist team, I was involved in upgrading <a href="https://gitlab.psi.ch/OPAL">OPAL</a>  (Object Oriented Particle Accelerator Library) to be exa-scalable and portable (HPC) for simulation of particle accelerators.
+Before that in Dec.
 2021, I joined MIT, USA, and worked with <strong>Prof. Nicolas Hadjiconstantinou</strong> on developing a general-purpose variance-reduced Monte Carlo method for kinetic equations.
 Before that, I worked with <strong>Prof. Laurent Villard</strong> at the Swiss Plasma Center (EPFL), Switzerland, as a postdoc on a particle-in-cell code for simulating plasma in confined geometry called <a href="https://www.epfl.ch/research/domains/swiss-plasma-center/research/theory/codes/research_theory_codes_orb5/">ORB5</a>.
 I carried out my doctoral studies at RWTH Aachen University, Germany, under the supervision of <strong>Prof. Manuel Torrilhon</strong> and <strong>Prof. Hossein Gorji</strong>.
 My <a href="https://doi.org/10.18154/RWTH-2020-07249">dissertation</a> was about developing efficient Monte Carlo methods for simulating dense gas, liquid, and phase transition descriptions in kinetic theory.
         </p>

     </section>